agrski/polybar-pipewire-wireplumber/README.md

 As this module uses IPC, Polybar must be configured to use this with `enable-ipc = true` in your `config.ini`.

+### ACPI configuration

+ACPI is used to detect when (wired) headphones are plugged or unplugged, and to communicate this to Polybar.

+This requires `acpid` to be installed and certain scripts to be placed in the right locations and made executable:
+* [`headphones_acpi_handler.sh`](./headphones_acpi_handler.sh) can be placed anywhere, so long as [`headphones_acpi_trigger`](./headphones_acpi_trigger) is updated to point to the right location; it must be made executable, e.g. with `chmod +x headphones_acpi_handler.sh`.
+* [`headphones_acpi_trigger`](./headphones_acpi_trigger) should be copied to the directory `/etc/acpi/events`; it does not need to be executable.

+The trigger filters ACPI events for only those concerning the headphone jack and invokes the handler.
+The handler uses IPC (`polybar-msg`) to inform all running bars of the headphones being (un)plugged.
+This setup is a bit fiddly because the ACPI daemon runs as root, but Polybar is probably not running as root and `polybar-msg` only works between processes owned by the same user.
+The trick to work around this is using the `XDG_RUNTIME_DIR` environment variable to specify the user information for IPC to work.
+If you are **not** running as user ID 1000 (check with `id -u` or similar), you **must** update the handler script.

+If you are not interested in using ACPI for detecting the change of output device, you can ignore the above steps and need not set `enable-ipc = true` in your Polybar config.
+Instead, you could change the module type to `custom/script` and set a reloading `interval`.

 ## Module

 ```ini